· Mark Davis · governance · 10 min read

 A vendor‑risk startup used bottom‑up math to reshape investor expectations.
 They counted 65,000 target companies with formal onboarding, focused on healthcare and fintech, and priced at an ACV of $28k.
 Early pilots (22) led to 14 conversions with a 41‑day cycle and 38% expansion.
 TAM math of 65,000 × $28k suggested a credible baseline; with expansion, the accessible market crossed fund‑return thresholds because it was reachable and evidenced, not hypothetical.

-How to present TAM to your board and investors
+How should you present TAM to investors and boards?

 Make it trivial for a skeptical partner to rebuild your math and land within 20% of your number.
 Attach ICP counts, ACV, adoption curves, and sources to a single slide.
 Include a one‑page appendix with query links and a sample of accounts and channels.